-The Permanent Delegation of the Republic of Moldova to the Organization for Security and Cooperation in Europe presents its compliments to the Permanent Delegations/Missions of all OSCE participating States and to the Conflict Prevention Centre and in accordance with FSC Decision 2/09, has the honour to transmit hereby the response of the Republic of Moldova to the Questionnaire on the Code of Conduct on Politico-Military Aspects of Security for the year 2013, valid as of 15 April 2013.
+The Permanent Delegation of the Republic of Moldova to the Organization for Security and Cooperation in Europe (OSCE) presents its compliments to the Permanent Missions and Delegations of the OSCE participating States and to the Conflict Prevention Center (CPC) and in accordance with the Decision No. 2/09 of the Forum for Security Cooperation has the honour to provide, attached herewith, response of the Republic of Moldova to the Questionnaire on the Code of Conduct on Politico-Military Aspects of Security for the year 2017.

-The Permanent Delegation of the Republic of Moldova to the Organization for Security and Cooperation in Europe avails itself of this opportunity to renew to the Permanent Delegations/Missions of all OSCE participating States and to the Conflict Prevention Centre the assurances of its highest consideration.
+The Permanent Delegation of the Republic of Moldova to the OSCE avails itself of this opportunity to renew to the Permanent Missions and Delegations of the OSCE participating States and to the Conflict Prevention Center the assurances of its highest consideration.

-Vienna, 15 April 2013
+Vienna, 17 April 2018